-You need to connect two 75 $\Omega$ RF coax cables from the antenna location to the ICM.
-Refer to Figure 16 to determine the type of cables and connectors you can use for your cable run.
-Then prepare the cables as described below.
+You need to connect two 75Ω RF coax cables from the antenna to the belowdecks ICM.
+Refer to Figure 14 to determine the type of cables and connectors required for your cable run.
+Then prepare both of them as described below.

-- RF cables must be rated for $75\Omega$ , not $50\Omega$ . - Low-quality, poorly terminated, or improperly installed RF cables are the most common cause of system problems.
+- RF cables must be rated for 75Ω , not 50Ω . - Do not use RG-6 cable, as it will damage the system.
+Use of any cables not specified in Figure 14 will void the warranty. - Low-quality, poorly terminated, or improperly installed RF cables are the most common cause of system problems.
 Terminate all RF cables with high-quality "F" connectors using the proper stripping/crimping tools, exactly to the manufacturer's specifications.
-See page 47 for instructions on terminating LMR cables. - Do not use RG-6 cable, as it will damage the system.
-Use of any cables not specified in Figure 16 will void the warranty. - Make sure the center conductor pin at each end of the finished cables is free of burrs and 1/4" (0.20"-0.28") (5-7 mm) in length, measured from inside the nut to the tip, to ensure proper engagement. - (LMR cables only) Make sure there is no gap between the end of the cable jacket and the start of the connector. - When determining cable lengths, don't forget to account for service loops, 14" (35 cm) in diameter, at each end.
+See page 39 for instructions on terminating LMR cables. - Make sure the center conductor pin at each end of the finished cables is free of burrs and 1/4" (0.20"-0.28") (5-7 mm) in length, measured from inside the nut to the tip, to ensure proper engagement. - (LMR cables only) Make sure there is no gap between the end of the cable jacket and the start of the connector. - When determining cable lengths, don't forget to account for service loops, 14" (35 cm) in diameter, at each end.